Londonderry Victoria Road railway station

 Londonderry Victoria Road railway station served Derry, County Londonderry, in Northern Ireland.

+History

-It was opened by the Donegal Railway Company on 6 August 1900.
+The station was opened by the Donegal Railway Company on 6 August 1900, when they decided to build their own line from Strabane to Derry to reduce the need for switching trains with the Great Northern Railway.
 It was built in red brick in 1899–1900 by R Campbell & Son of Belfast to designs by James Barton.
 Its front elevation faced the Craigavon Bridge.

 It closed on 1 January 1955.

 The station building was purchased by O'Neill & McHenry, a firm of wholesale grocers, who adapted it for storage purposes.

 The former bonded warehouse which presently has the address of 6 Victoria Road has been inhabited by Dawson Hinds Office Furniture Centre since the early 1990s.

-Part of the building was leased for some years to the North West of Ireland Railway Society, which maintained a museum there.
+Between 1972 and 1978, part of the building was leased to the North West of Ireland Railway Society, which used it to house the Foyle Valley Railway Museum.